vdaular/enso/docs/types/errors.md

 ## Async Exceptions

+> [!WARNING]
 > The actionables for this section are:
 >
+> - why is this called _"asynchronous"_ when the `Panic` is raised synchronously?
 > - Formalise the model of async exceptions as implemented.

 ## Broken Values

-In Enso we have the notion of a 'broken' value: one which is in an invalid state but not an asynchronous error.
+In Enso we have the notion of a 'broken' value: one which is in an invalid state but not an error.
 While these may initially seem a touch useless, they are actually key for the display of errors in the GUI.

 Broken values can be thought of like checked monadic exceptions in Haskell, but